woutarb/IOTmanual/README.md

+# A start with Arduino RFID programming
-# Getting information from an RFID card to your Serial Monitor
+*Getting information from an RFID card to your Serial Monitor*

 This manual was initially written for the IOT subject from the Designing for Emerging Technologies semester and aims to guide you through the process of connecting your nodeMCU with a RFID module.
 It will also allow you to read information from RFID cards.= ir tags.

 ## RFID Arduino programming